-The Recipient's Project Coordinator will provide quarterly performance and properly certified Federal Financial Reports, SF-425s to the APHIS WS NWDP Program Coordinator through ezFedGrants as outlined in the Award Document and in accordance with the general Terms and Conditions for APHIS awards.
+The Recipient's Project Coordinator will provide quarterly performance reports on program activities outlined in the application and properly certified Federal Financial Reports, SF-425s to the APHIS WS Program Manager through ezFedGrants as outlined in the Award Face Sheet and in accordance with the general Terms and Conditions for APHIS awards.
 The reports will be used by APHIS WS to verify compliance with provisions of the cooperative agreement.
+The final report for the project must include an abstract/summary (less than 500 words) of the outcomes and any lessons learned.
+APHIS may publish the summary on the APHIS webpage.
+The recipient will also provide a summary or other information that is likely to be of interest at the annual CWD Cooperative Agreement Stakeholder and Tribal meeting.

-The performance and financial reports will be due as specified on the Award Document.
-Any requests for an extension of time to submit reports must be made in writing to the APHIS WS NWDP Program Coordinator.
-Extensions of time for submission of the reports will be considered on a case-by-case basis and are subject to the discretion of the APHIS WS NWDP Program Coordinator.
+The performance and financial reports will be due as specified on the Award Face Sheet.
+Any requests for an extension of time to submit reports must be made in writing to the APHIS WS Program Manager.
+Extensions of time for submission of the reports will be considered on a case-by-case basis and are subject to the discretion of the APHIS WS Program Manager.
 If allowed, approval will be provided in writing.